cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 ### Upgrade of the managed workload

-The operand can be upgraded using a declarative configuration approach as part of changing the CR and, in particular, the `imageName` parameter.
+The operand can be upgraded using a declarative configuration approach as part of changing the CR and, in particular, the `image` parameter.
 The operator prevents major upgrades of PostgreSQL while making it possible to go in both directions in terms of minor PostgreSQL releases within a major version (enabling updates and rollbacks).